Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 **Observation and Conclusion;** The average speed of answer has gone up over the month and this is quite commendable, there is also a huge difference betwwen the number of calls answered and abandoned as well as the issues resolved and un-resolved.
 The agents performace also shows dedication to their job at the call centre.

-**Recommendation**; The call centre's performance is on the average considering that 3 has the highest count for overall customer rating,
+**Recommendation**; The call centre's performance is on the average considering that 3 has the highest count for overall customer rating.
+The management should invest in more technological instruments that would make the centre's daily task easier and faster, more agents should also be hired to fill in the slacking edges.
+They should also organize more workshops and trainings to educate agents on how to resolve certain issues and provide better customer services.